conmeehan/conmeehan.github.io/PathogenDataCourse/PlasmodiumGenomics.md

 * Describe linkage disequilibrium and its uses in Plasmodium epidemiology
 * Recognise the key genes involved in Plasmodium drug resistance
 * State the primary data types and computational approaches for determining Plasmodium population structure
+* Run simple analysis of WGS data using malaria-profiler

 ## Prerequisites